-

 through observers and creating derived classes).

-Panzer can provide low level utilities for application codes to build on, or can be used as a high level application framework.
+Panzer can provide low level utilities for application codes to build on, or can be used as a high-level application framework.
 Important capabilities include the following:

 \begin{itemize}

-\item \emph{DOF Manager:} Panzer provides a stand-alone DOF manager class in the dof-mgr subpackage.
-Given a list of DOFs and their corresponding basis and element blocks, the DOF manager can provide the mapping from DOFs on the mesh entities to the entries in linear algebra objects such as a residual vector or Jacobian matrix.
-The DOF manager can return the objects required to build distributed Tpetra and Epetra maps and graphs for both uniquely owned global indices and ghosted indices used during assembly.
-It provides the local indexing used during assembly as well.
-The DOF manager contains a mesh abstraction called a connection manager that provides information about mesh connectivity, global numbering of mesh topological entities and element block groups.
-It is designed to support any underlying mesh database, allowing applications to use the DOF manager with any finite element application.
+\item \code{DOFManager}: Panzer provides a stand-alone DOF manager class in the dof-mgr subpackage.
+Given a list of DOFs and their corresponding basis and element blocks, the DOF manager can provide the mapping from DOFs on the mesh entities to the entries in linear algebra objects such as residual vectors and Jacobian matrices.
+The DOF manager can return the objects required to build distributed Tpetra

-\item \emph{Linear Object Factory:} Panzer provides a linear object factory and linear object container designed to support parallel distributed assembly.
-It supports both Epetra and Tpetra objects.
-The returned containers hold the linear algebra objects for either a uniquely owned DOF map used for solving the linear system or a ghosted version of the linear objects that can be used for assembly.
+The returned containers hold either the linear algebra objects for a uniquely owned DOF map used for solving the linear system or a ghosted version of the linear objects that can be used for assembly.
 The containers support export and import operations between the unique and ghosted containers.
-These are used to simplify the assembly process and abstract the underlying linear objects (i.e. Epetra or Tpetra).
-The linear object factory can also create DOF gather and scatter functors for the corresponding (and possibly blocked) matrices.
-The gather and scatter operations are specialized on the assembly types, including residuals, Jacobians, Tangents and Hessians.
-Hessians are only supported for Epetra at the moment but will be expanded to Tpetra as needed.
-The capability is found in the disc-fe subpackage.
+These are used to simplify the assembly process and abstract the underlying Tpetra linear algebra objects. %(i.e., Epetra or Tpetra).

 \end{itemize}